 The Latrobe City Children's Expo will return on Thursday 24 October 2019.

-66 The Expo is an opportunity for the parents and caregivers to seek out information on a range of issues in a relaxed setting.99
+opportunity for the parents and caregivers to seek out information on a range of issues in a relaxed setting.

 Jaslyn Morris shares a Dreamtime story with the children at the Moe Library.